 A Small Orange has a decent range of products with responsive live chat support, and we like the 90-day money-back guarantee, but it doesn't quite have the features, the speed, the prices or any other compelling reason to choose it above the top competition.

 Softaculous auto-installs WordPress and 100s of other apps

 Bandwidth and storage limits on most plans

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

-A Small Orange was initially founded in 2003 in Atlanta, Georgia with one of their aims being to provide top notch customer service.
+A Small Orange was initially founded in 2003 in Atlanta, Georgia with one of their aims being to provide top customer service.
 They also believe in giving back to the community by offering discounts to approved non-profits and charities.
-A Small Orange was acquired by the behemoth of web hosting which is Endurance International Group (EIG) in 2012.
-EIG own some of the largest and most well-known web hosting companies such as BlueHost, HostGator and iHost.
+A Small Orange was acquired by the behemoth of web hosting which is the Endurance International Group (EIG) in 2012.
+EIG own some of the largest and most well-known web hosting companies such as Bluehost, HostGator and iPage.

 - Want to try A Small Orange?
 Check out the website here

 The Tiny plan has some extreme limits, at 500MB storage, 5GB bandwidth and support for a single website.
 It looks a little overpriced at $6.51 a month on the annual plan.

 The Small plan offers a more reasonable 5GB storage and 50GB bandwidth, supports as many websites as you can squeeze into your web space, and throws in a free domain.
 It's yours for $8.80 a month billed annually, a smarter choice, though still more expensive than some competitors.

 The $16.50 Medium plan upgrades you to 15GB storage and 150GB bandwidth, while the $27.50 Large plan ramps up your allowance to 30GB storage and 500GB bandwidth.
 Both are billed monthly, not annually.